microsoft/MixedReality-WebRTC/README.md

 - A C# unit tests project `Microsoft.MixedReality.WebRTC.Tests`
 - A UWP C# sample app project `Microsoft.MixedReality.WebRTC.TestAppUWP` based on WPF and XAML which demonstrates audio / video / data communication by mean of a simple video chat app.

-**NOTE**: Currently due to CI limitations some projects are downgraded to VS 2017, as the Google M71 milestone the `master` and `release/1.0` branches are building upon does not support VS 2019, and Azure DevOps CI agents do not support multiple Visual Studio versions on the same agent.
+_Note_ - Currently due to CI limitations some projects are downgraded to VS 2017, as the Google M71 milestone the `master` and `release/1.0` branches are building upon does not support VS 2019, and Azure DevOps CI agents do not support multiple Visual Studio versions on the same agent.
 This will be reverted to VS 2019 eventually (see [#14](https://github.com/microsoft/MixedReality-WebRTC/issues/14)).

 ## Building MixedReality-WebRTC